Mustafa Golubić

-Mustafa Golubić (Мустафа Голубић, Мустафа Голубич; 24 October 1889/24 January 1891 – July 1941) was a Serbian, and later Yugoslav, guerrilla fighter, revolutionary and intelligence agent.
+Mustafa Golubić (Мустафа Голубић, Мустафа Голубич; 24 October 1889/24 January 1891 – July 1941) was a Bosniak, and later Yugoslav, revolutionary, guerrilla fighter and intelligence agent.

 As a youth, Golubić was a member of the Bosnian separatist group Mlada Bosna.
 Following the outbreak of the Balkan Wars, he joined the Chetniks of Vojislav Tankosić.
 During World War I, he served in the Royal Serbian Army and later visited Russia to gather recruits for the Balkan Front.
 After Serbia was overrun by the Central Powers in late-1915, Golubić retreated to the Greek island of Corfu alongside the rest of the Royal Serbian Army, where he began plotting to assassinate Kaiser Wilhelm II with the apparent blessing of Dragutin Dimitrijević, the head of Serbian military intelligence.

-After travelling to France for the purpose of carrying out the plan, Golubić was arrested by the French authorities and deported to Corfu, where he was asked to testify against Dimitrijević, who had since been detained on charges of plotting against the Serbian crown prince, Alexander.
-Despite undergoing torture, Golubić refused to testify and was released.
+After travelling to France for the purpose of carrying out the plan, Golubić was arrested by the French authorities and deported to Corfu, where he was asked to testify against Dimitrijević, who had since been detained on charges of plotting against the Serbian Crown Prince, Alexander I. Despite undergoing torture, Golubić refused to testify and was released.
 He subsequently relocated to France, where he spent the rest of the war.

 In 1920, after allegedly making death threats against Alexander, he relocated to Vienna, where in 1923, he began writing for a Soviet-linked publication.
-He was later recruited by the Soviets as an agent and carried out assassinations of Soviet adversaries abroad on behalf of the NKVD.
+He later moved to Moscow in 1927 and was recruited by the Soviets as an agent and carried out assassinations of Soviet adversaries abroad on behalf of the NKVD.
 In 1941, Golubić returned to Yugoslavia on a secret assignment.
-Following the Axis invasion and occupation of the country, he was arrested by the Germans and eventually killed after refusing to disclose sensitive information under torture.
+Following the Axis invasion and occupation of the country, he was arrested by the Gestapo and eventually killed after refusing to disclose sensitive information under torture.